Big-Onche/Tesseract-Sauerbraten/README.md

 - Submit a patch or feature via a [GitHub Pull Request](https://github.com/Big-Onche/Tesseract-Sauerbraten/pulls).
 - Report bugs or suggest features on the [GitHub Issue Tracker](https://github.com/Big-Onche/Tesseract-Sauerbraten/issues).
 - Fix lighting issues on maps (see 'maps status.xlsx') and this 'tutorial: [https://youtu.be/gTVatxg6p9s](https://youtu.be/gTVatxg6p9s)

 ---

+## ❓ Q&A
+**Can my potato computer run it?**
+Yes!
+As long as your GPU or integrated graphics supports OpenGL 3.0+, the game should run at a decent framerate, even on older or low-end hardware.
+Just note that vanilla Sauerbraten will always run faster, since Tesseract adds more advanced rendering features.

+**How do I install the game on Linux?**
+Install or update these libraries: `build-essential lib32z1-dev freeglut3-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev`.
+Then open a terminal in the project’s root directory and run: `make -C src install` to build the binaries.
+After that, you can launch the game using: `./sauerract_unix.sh`.

+**Will I get banned if I play on vanilla Cube 2: Sauerbraten servers?**
+No. The gameplay and netcode are identical to Sauerbraten; only the rendering engine differs.
+This client gives no competitive advantage, so you can safely play on any Sauerbraten server.

+**Can I edit maps with Tesseract: Sauerbraten and load them in Cube 2: Sauerbraten?**
+Not yet.
+Maps edited in Tesseract currently do not load in vanilla Sauerbraten.
+However, all existing Sauerbraten maps load correctly in this port, and full editing compatibility is planned for the future.

+---